pmocek/goose/documentation/docs/mcp/playwright-mcp.md

     ◇  Please set the timeout for this tool (in secs):
     │  300
     │
-    ◇  Would you like to add a description?
+    ◆  Would you like to add a description?
+    │  Yes
-    │  No
+    │
+    ◇  Enter a description for this extension:
+    │  Modern web testing and automation
     │
     ◆  Would you like to add environment variables?
     │  No